 Top 10 Most Expensive Cars: Arizona Auto Auction Week

 Since the early 1970s, some of the world’s rarest cars have rolled into Scottsdale and onto the auction block in January to find new homes with eager bidders.
 For experienced buyers, shrugging off six figures to acquire a coveted classic isn’t anything new – but even jaded collectors might be dumbfounded by the stratospheric prices of the most expensive cars to cross the block during Scottsdale’s Auto Auctions.
-Consider that, in total, the top 10 priciest classics ever sold at auction in Scottsdale totaled an astonishing $77.5 million.
+Consider that, in total, the top 10 most expensive cars auctioned in Scottsdale totaled an astonishing $77.5 million.

 1963 Jaguar XKE Lightweight Competition

 The Bonhams Scottsdale Auction, Jan.
 19, 2017

 The XKE Lightweight Competition is a race car based on the road-going Jaguar E-Type convertible, making it a highly sought-after version of an already coveted car.
 It was modified to include a lightweight aluminum body and hardtop, while the 3.8-liter six-cylinder engine and suspension system were upgraded for higher performance.
 This particular example (serial no. S850667) is the 10th of only 12 ever built.
 It was shipped to Australia when new and raced by its first and second owners.
 In 1999, it was auctioned in Florida and purchased by its third owner, who kept it until 2017.
 Its rarity, racing pedigree, low mileage – less than 4,000, at the time of auction – well documented history, and excellent unrestored condition brought top dollar.

 1963 Ferrari 250 GT SWB Berlinetta

 Gooding & Co.
 Collector Car Auction, Scottsdale, Jan.
 19, 2019